Flea Control Brisbane

 Also spreading lime on the ground will NOT kill fleas.
 It will make the treatment less effective.

-We offer full industry standard warranties and all flea treatments and they are also backed by our 200% Money Back Guarantee where if we take a job and cannot get rid of your flea problem (even after we have retreated) we'll give you your money back-AND THEN DOUBLE IT!
+We offer full industry standard warranties and all treatments are backed by our Money Back Guarantee where if we take a job and cannot get rid of your pest problem we'll give you your money back.

 End of Lease Flea Treatments